PerlinWarp/YearOfAI/README.md

 #### Day 71 - 28th of March
 Retested old LSTM models and algorithmically created new features, creating a pipeline to test XGBoost models.

+#### Day 72 - 29th of March
+Made various Logistic Regression models but most of my day was spent making my own backtester.
+Then creating a fuly automated pipeline that creates models for me, backtests them and then saves the results.
+I am very happy.